Stay up to date

-- 83% of businesses encounter phishing attacks regularly (including spear phishing, CEO frauds, and ransomware attacks.)
+- 83% of businesses regularly encounter phishing attacks (including spear phishing, CEO fraud, and ransomware attacks.)

 Common attack vector:

-- Employee negligence has contributed as a most common vector in the health industry’s data breach or security incidents at 81, where the cost of an average breach is now $3.63 million to the entire health sector.
+- Employee negligence has contributed as a most common vector in the health industry’s data breach or security incidents at 81.
+The cost of an average breach is now $3.63 million to the entire health sector.

 - Adherence to compliances such as ISO 27001 is seen at 16% to the overall healthcare sector

-- 29% of healthcare organisations do not encrypt the patient data and use the public cloud, which allows attackers to steal data.
+- 29% of healthcare organisations do not encrypt patient data and use the public cloud, allowing attackers to steal data.